verana-labs/verana-docs/docs/use/ecosystems/30-permission-revocation.md

 }
 ```

-If for some reason a Validator wishes to revoke one of its applicant's permission, it should be the following way:
+If for some reason a Validator wishes to revoke one of its applicant's permissions, it should proceed as described above.